 According to researchers, the corrector of the book, Mohammadzadeh Sediq, did not have any conclusive proof of the authenticity of the book, rather, the corrector of the book pointed to verses from Nizami Ganjavi's Persian poems and considered it to indicate the existence of the Diwan of Nizami Ganjavi's Turkish poems, but according to the researchers, there is no reference to these verses.
 Due to Divan, Turkish poems do not have Ganjavi for Nizami:

-A day with happiness and happiness, my crescent eyebrow is open
+Ghazalans played military songs on the wounds of Nalan's harp Or: A day with happiness and happiness, my crescent eyebrow is open I had put my military court in the spirit of Qiqbadi

 After the publication of this book, which shocked the literary community of Iran and criticized the questionable action of the Ministry of Guidance, in granting permission to publish such works, before proving the correctness or incorrectness of their scientific criteria, a wave of protests inside Iran and even criticism of some Unbiased researchers were launched in the Republic of Azerbaijan.